TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_5ffad63a-3267-d6b7-2fa1-6d9134c1fa62.md

         {
             "id": "b80f6dca-525e-5957-6539-47d966552c3e",
             "longDescription": "",
-            "shortDescription": "Unable to login or connect to a notebook.", "searchTags": "",
+            "shortDescription": "Unable to login or connect to a Jupyter or Zeppelin notebook.", "searchTags": "",
             "category": "",
             "useInDiagnoseAndSolve": "true"